 Dividend after 1st year will be = $ 4.60 ($ 4 x 1.15 – growing at 15 %)

-Since the growth in the first three years was 15% the value of dividend declared after 3 years will be $6.0835 as calculated above
+Since the growth in the first three years was 15%, the value of the dividend declared after 3 years will be $6.0835, as calculated above.

-The second stage has a growth rate of 4% and hence the dividend value after 4th year will be $6.0835 x 1.04 = $6.3268.
-Assuming this as the constant dividend for the rest of the company’ life of the company, we arrive at the present values as follows:
+The second stage has a growth rate of 4%, so the dividend value after the 4th year will be $6.0835 x 1.04 = $6.3268.
+Assuming this as the constant dividend for the rest of the company’s life, we arrive at the present values as follows:

 P0 = D / (i – g)

 D = Per-Share dividend paid by the company at the end of each year

 i = Discount rate, which is the required rate of return* that an investor wants for the risk associated with the investment in equity against investment in risk-free security.

 *One of the most commonly used ways of calculating the required rate of return is by using the Capital Asset Pricing (CAPM) model.

 (Note: The formula for arriving at the present value remains similar to earlier methods, such as the single period dividend discount method, Gordon growth model, etc.)

 Also Read: Two Stage Growth Model Calculator